linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 1.8 ALTERNATIVE EXCHANGE RATE REGIMES

-At the Bretton Woods conference of 1948 the major nations of the Western world agreed to a pegged exchange

-rate system, each country !xing its exchange rate against the US dollar with a small margin of fluctuation

-around the par value.
-In 1973 the Bretton Woods system broke down and the major currencies were le, to be

-determined by market forces in a floating exchange rate world.
-Te basic di$erences between the two regimes

-can be highlighted using the supply and demand framework.
+At the Bretton Woods conference of 1948 the major nations of the Western world agreed to a pegged exchange rate system, each country !xing its exchange rate against the US dollar with a small margin of fluctuation around the par value.
+In 1973 the Bretton Woods system broke down and the major currencies were le, to be determined by market forces in a floating exchange rate world.
+Te basic di $ erences between the two regimes can be highlighted using the supply and demand framework.

 _Floating exchange rate regime_

-Under a floating exchange rate regime the authorities do not intervene to buy or sell their currency in the

-foreign exchange market.
-Rather, they allow the value of their currency to change due to fluctuations in the

-supply and demand of the currency.
+Under a floating exchange rate regime the authorities do not intervene to buy or sell their currency in the foreign exchange market.
+Rather, they allow the value of their currency to change due to fluctuations in the supply and demand of the currency.
 Tis is illustrated in Figure 1.7.

 In Figure 1.7(a) the exchange rate is initially determined by the interaction of the demand ( _D_ 1) and supply

-( _S_ 1) of pounds at the exchange rate of \$1.35/£1.
-Tere is an increase in the demand for UK exports which shi,s

-the demand curve from _D_ 1 to _D_ 2, and this increase in the demand for pounds leads to an appreciation of the

-pound from $1.35/£1 to $1.50/£1.
-Figure 1.7(b) examines the impact of an increase in the supply of pounds

-due to an increased demand for US exports and therefore dollars.
+( _S_ 1) of pounds at the exchange rate of \ $ 1.35/£1.
+Tere is an increase in the demand for UK exports which shi,s the demand curve from _D_ 1 to _D_ 2, and this increase in the demand for pounds leads to an appreciation of the pound from $ 1.35/£1 to $ 1.50/£1.
+Figure 1.7(b) examines the impact of an increase in the supply of pounds due to an increased demand for US exports and therefore dollars.
 Te increased supply of pounds shi,s the

-_S_ 1 schedule to the right to _S_ 2 resulting in a depreciation of the pound to \$1.20/£1.
-Te essence of a floating

-exchange rate is that the exchange rate adjusts in response to changes in the supply and demand for a currency.
+_S_ 1 schedule to the right to _S_ 2 resulting in a depreciation of the pound to \ $ 1.20/£1.
+Te essence of a floating exchange rate is that the exchange rate adjusts in response to changes in the supply and demand for a currency.

 _Fixed exchange rate regime_

 For various reasons, governments can intervene to try and !x the exchange rate around certain levels.
-For

-example, an appreciation of the exchange rate might be considered undesirable as it would hit the economy's

-exports, while a depreciation might be considered undesirable since it would lead to a rise in the cost of imports

-and endanger the central bank's inflation target.
+For example, an appreciation of the exchange rate might be considered undesirable as it would hit the economy's exports, while a depreciation might be considered undesirable since it would lead to a rise in the cost of imports and endanger the central bank's inflation target.
 Indeed, many countries around the world continue to maintain

-!xed exchange rates against currencies such as the US dollar, since it is perceived to be vital for economic

-stability.
-Te Hong Kong dollar, for instance, has been pegged to the US dollar at HK$7.80/$1 since%1982.
+!xed exchange rates against currencies such as the US dollar, since it is perceived to be vital for economic stability.
+Te Hong Kong dollar, for instance, has been pegged to the US dollar at HK $ 7.80/ $ 1 since%1982.

-$/£

-rate
+$ /£ rate

-\$1.50

-\$1.35
+\ $ 1.50

+\ $ 1.35

 (a) Increase in demand

 _Q_ 1 _Q_ 2

-\$/£

-rate
+\ $ /£ rate

-\$1.35

-\$1.20
+\ $ 1.35

+\ $ 1.20

 (b) Increase in supply